 Since 2011, hundreds of campuses have participated in this program.
 We encourage you to join the movement.

-This year we are unveiling two additional opportunities:
+This year we are continuing two additional opportunities we introduced last year:

 - ASF Inspirational Grants, to acknowledge and reward exceptionally high quality, creative, and impactful program proposals that work towards bridging divides on your campus.
-On top of the regular Avi Shabbat $200 Microgrant, ASF will award an additional $500 to the top five Avi Shabbat proposals – for a total grant of $700.
-Deadline to qualify for ASF Inspirational Grant is December 10, 2017
+On top of the regular Avi Shabbat $200 Microgrant, ASF will award up to an additional $500 for Avi Shabbat proposals that add something above and beyond – for a total possible grant of $700.

 - As a way to honor those who exemplify the qualities that Avi lived, we invite each of you to consider honoring someone on your campus with an Avi Schaefer Seek Peace and Pursue It Award.
 Candidates can be students, faculty, or administrators who have stepped out in a public way to make a difference for justice, compassion and peace.
 ASF will provide a certificate and presentation gift for your honoree – created by Laurie Gross Studios expressly by the Fund.
 The Award is to be presented as part of your Avi Shabbat program – OR at another event during the academic year.
 All Honorees will be also be mentioned on our website, in social media, and in a press release.
-Nominations should be made in the special section at the bottom of this year’s Avi Shabbat application by January 31, 2018.
+Nominations should be made in the special section at the bottom of this year’s Avi Shabbat application by January 15, 2019.
+Names of awardees will be announced on February 1, 2019

 Avi Shabbat Requirements: